The installed disk has gpt partition style. What does "GPT disk" mean? Error correction options

 The method will erase all data.

-• When an error appears, click OK to close the error message and press the key combination Shift + F10, Shift + Fn + F10 (for laptops) to bring up cmd (command prompt).
-If nothing works, then go back one step to the windows installation interface and press the Shift + F10 button to start cmd again.
+• When the error appears, click OK to close the error message and press Shift + F10, Shift + Fn + F10 (for laptops) to open cmd (command prompt).
+If nothing works, then go back a step to the windows installation interface and press the Shift + F10 button to launch cmd again.

 • Enter the following commands in order: diskpart -> list disk -> select disk 1 -> clean -> convert MBR.
-String translation: diskpart -> disk list -> select disk 1 (1 denotes number of GPT disk) -> clear -> convert MBR.
-The picture shows which commands were entered.
-You can type codes in a line based on the picture.
-When the diskpart program converts to MBR format, you can exit this program and continue installing Windows.
+Line translation: diskpart program -> list of disks -> select disk 1 (1 indicates the number of GPT disks) -> clear -> MBR conversion.
+The picture shows what commands were entered.
+You can type the codes into a line based on the picture.
+When the diskpart program converts to MBR format, you can exit the program and continue installing Windows.

-If another OS is available on your laptop or it is possible to create a bootable Life DVD, flash drive.
+If another OS is available on your laptop or it is possible to create a bootable Life DVD or flash drive.
 It will be possible to use standard program in windows "disk management".
 You can also connect your hard drive HDD to another computer.

-• To run the program, click "start", right-click on my "computer" or desktop icon, select in context menu"Management" and "Disk Management"
+• To start the program, click "start", right-click on "my computer" or the icon on the desktop, select in context menu"Management" and "Disk Management"

-• Delete all partitions or volumes on the disk one by one via right click, "delete volume".
+• Delete all partitions or volumes on the disk one by one by right-clicking, “delete volume”.
 (Delete Volume)

 Loading...